Mongolian wolf: Physical description

 Gray described the type specimen from Chinese Tartary as follows:

 The fur fulvous, on the back longer, rigid, with intermixed black and gray hairs; the throat, chest, belly, and inside of the legs pure white; head pale gray-brown; forehead grizzled with short black and gray hairs.
 Hab.
 Chinese Tartary.
 Called Chanco.
 The skull is very similar to, and has the same teeth as, the European wolf (C. lupus).
 The animal is very like the Common Wolf, but rather shorter on the legs; and the ears, the sides of the body, and outside of the limbs are covered with short, pale fulvous hairs.
 The length of its head and body are 42 in; tail 15 in.

 The prominent Russian zoologist, Vladimir Georgievich Heptner, described Mongolian wolves from the Ussuri region of Russia as follows:

 Dimensions are not large – like C. l. desertorum, or somewhat larger, but markedly smaller than the Siberian forest wolves.
 Coloration is dirty gray, frosted with a weak admixture of ocherous color and without pale-yellow or chestnut tones.
 The fur is coarse and stiff.
 Total body length of males 93 cm – 158 cm; tail length 30 cm – 40 cm; hind foot length 16 cm – 24 cm; ear height 10 cm – 14.5 cm; shoulder height 58 cm – 89 cm; and weight 26 kg – 37 kg.
 Total body length of females 90 cm – 109 cm; tail length 30 cm – 40 cm; hind foot length 16 cm – 23 cm; ear height 9.5 cm – 13 cm; shoulder height 57 cm – 75 cm; and weight 22 kg – 30 kg.

+Diet

+In the mountain taiga and mountain forest steppe regions of northern Mongolia, the diet of wolves predominantly consists of wild ungulates.
+Analysis of wolf scats collected in the Khentii Mountain range revealed that wild ungulates made up 89% of the consumed biomass, with Siberian roe deer (Capreolus pygargus) being the most important prey species.
+Notably, no evidence of domestic ungulates was found in the wolf diet in this near-natural ecosystem, suggesting that a diverse fauna of wild animals is important to limit livestock depredation.

 Range

 The range of C. l. chanco includes Mongolia, northern and central China, North Korea and the Ussuri region of Russia, which they have expanded into from northern China recently, due to human settlement and its removal of their main competitor, the Siberian tiger.
-Their range is bounded in the east by the Altai mountains/Tien shan mountains with C. l. lupus, in the south by the Tibetan Plateau with the Himalayan wolf, and in southern China by a yet to be named wolf subspecies.
-The taxonomic synonym authors have described their specimens in the following locations: chanco Gray (1863) Chinese Tartary; coreanus Abe (1923) Korea; karanorensis Matschie (1907) Kara-nor in the Gobi desert; niger Sclater (1874) Hanle in the Indian union territory of Ladakh; and tschillensis Matschie (1907) the coast of Zhili (Zhili is now mainly part of Hebei province).
+Their range is bounded in the east by the Altai Mountains/Tien shan mountains with C. l. lupus, in the south by the Tibetan Plateau with the Himalayan wolf, and in southern China by a yet to be named wolf subspecies.
+The taxonomic synonym authors have described their specimens in the following locations: chanco Gray (1863) Chinese Tartary; coreanus Abe (1923) Korea; karanorensis Matschie (1907) Kara-nor in the Gobi Desert; niger Sclater (1874) Hanle in the Indian union territory of Ladakh; and tschillensis Matschie (1907) the coast of Zhili (Zhili is now mainly part of Hebei province).